08BitPixels/Lemonoids/README.md

 ========== LEMONOIDS ==========

+- Use the menu to change the model of your ship.
-- Use WASD to move.
+- Use [WASD] to move your ship.
-- Click to shoot.
+- [LEFT MOUSE BUTTON] / [SPACE] to shoot.
-- Avoid the Lemonoids!
+- Destroy + Avoid the Lemonoids at all costs!

 =========== CREDITS ===========